marcelmay/hadoop-hdfs-fsimage-exporter/README.md

            marcelmay/hadoop-hdfs-fsimage-exporter
 ```

-When running the docker image via Maven, docker will mount the projects src/test/resources directory (with test fsimage) and expose the exporter on http://0.0.0.0:9709/ .
+When running the docker image via Maven, docker will mount the projects' src/test/resources directory (with test fsimage) and expose the exporter on http://0.0.0.0:9709/ .

 ## Installation and configuration

-* Install the JAR on a system where the FSImage is locally available (eg name node server).
+* Install the JAR on a system where the FSImage is locally available (e.g. name node server).

 * Configure the exporter
   Create a yml file (see [example.yml](example.yml)):